D2D Coded Caching Schemes for Multiaccess Networks with Combinatorial Access Topology: MADCC schemes with -GDD topology

 From Table \ref{tab:MADCC_tgdd}, it is seen that under the same $t$-GDD topology, $\frac{F_{proposed}}{F_{derived}}=\frac{t}{\binom{m}{t}-1}$ and $\frac{{\text{Load per user}}_{proposed}}{{\text{Load per user}}_{derived}}=\frac{\binom{m}{t}-1}{m}$.
-That is, when $t=m-1$, for any $q$, both the proposed scheme in Theorem \ref{thm:MADCC_tgdd} and the derived CWEG scheme in Theorem \ref{thm:derived_MADCC_tgdd} have the same subpacketization level, but the load per user of the proposed scheme is $\frac{m-1}{m}$ of that of the derived CWEG scheme with $t$-GDD topology.
+That is, when $t=m-1$, for any $q$, both the proposed scheme in Theorem \ref{thm:MADCC_tgdd} and the derived CWEC scheme in Lemma \ref{lem:derived_MADCC_tgdd} have the same subpacketization level, but the load per user of the proposed scheme is $\frac{m-1}{m}$ of that of the derived CWEC scheme with $t$-GDD topology.
 For other values of $m$ and $t$, the proposed MADCC scheme with $t$-GDD topology requires a lesser subpacketization level at the expense of an increase in load per user.
-Comparing the proposed MADCC scheme in Theorem \ref{thm:MADCC_tgdd} with the WCCWC mentioned in Theorem \ref{thm:MADCC_cyclic}, it is seen that the proposed scheme has a significant advantage in terms of subpacketization level at the expense of an increase in load per user, for a given $\Gamma$, $\frac{M}{N}$ and $L$.
+Comparing the proposed MADCC scheme in Theorem \ref{thm:MADCC_tgdd} with the WCCWC scheme, it is seen that the proposed scheme has a significant advantage in terms of subpacketization level at the expense of an increase in load per user, for a given $\Gamma$, $\frac{M}{N}$, and $L$.
 The MADCC scheme with $t$-GDD topology supports more users than the WCCWC scheme.
-The following example illustrates the above comparisons. \begin{example} From a $2-(3,3,2,1)$ GDD and a $2-(3,3,1)$ OA, Theorem \ref{thm:MADCC_tgdd} gives a $18$-division $(2,27,9,M,N)$ MADCC scheme, detailed in Example \ref{ex:madcc_tgdd}, with cache memory $\frac{M}{N}=\frac{1}{3}$, load $R=4$ and load per user $\frac{R}{K}=0.148$.
-Using the same $2-(3,3,2,1)$ GDD and $2-(3,3,1)$ OA, the derived CWEG scheme in Theorem \ref{thm:derived_MADCC_tgdd} gives a $18$-division $(2,27,9,M,N)$ MADCC scheme with cache memory $\frac{M}{N}=\frac{1}{3}$, load $R=6$ and load per user $\frac{R}{K}=0.222$.
-For $r=2$, $t_0=3$ and $K_0=6$, Theorem \ref{thm:MADCC_cyclic} gives a $540$-division $(2,9,9,M,N)$ WCCWC scheme with cache memory $\frac{M}{N}=\frac{1}{3}$, load $R=1$ and load per user $\frac{R}{K}=0.111$.
-That is, for the same number of caches, cache memory, and number of caches accessible to a user, the proposed MADCC scheme in Theorem \ref{thm:MADCC_tgdd} requires a subpacketization level of $18$, whereas the scheme in \cite{WCCWC} with cyclic wrap-around topology requires a significantly higher subpacketization level of $540$, though with a small increase in load per user from $0.111$ to $0.148$. \end{example}
+The following example illustrates the above comparisons. \begin{example} From a $2-(3,3,2,1)$ GDD and a $2-(3,3,1)$ OA, Theorem \ref{thm:MADCC_tgdd} gives a $18$-division $(2,27,9,M,N)$ MADCC scheme, detailed in Example \ref{ex:madcc_tgdd}, with $\frac{M}{N}=\frac{1}{3}$, load $R=4$ and load per user $\frac{R}{K}=0.148$.
+Using the same $2-(3,3,2,1)$ GDD and $2-(3,3,1)$ OA, the derived CWEC scheme in Lemma \ref{lem:derived_MADCC_tgdd} gives a $18$-division $(2,27,9,M,N)$ MADCC scheme with cache memory $\frac{M}{N}=\frac{1}{3}$, load $R=6$ and load per user $\frac{R}{K}=0.222$.
+For $r=2$, and the MAN PDA with $t_0=3$ and $K_0=6$, WCCWC scheme gives a $540$-division $(2,9,9,M,N)$ MADCC scheme with cache memory $\frac{M}{N}=\frac{1}{3}$, load $R=1$ and load per user $\frac{R}{K}=0.111$.
+That is, for the same number of caches, cache memory, and access degree, the proposed MADCC scheme in Theorem \ref{thm:MADCC_tgdd} requires a subpacketization level of $18$, whereas the scheme in \cite{WCCWC} with cyclic wrap-around topology requires a significantly higher subpacketization level of $540$, though with a small increase in load per user from $0.111$ to $0.148$. \end{example}